Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Which is why our executive dashboard contains high-level KPIs that help guide overarching business decisions.

-Best for: C-suite executives and board members who need to a quick pulse check on overall business health without getting lost in operational details.
+Best for: C-suite executives and board members who need a quick pulse check on overall business health without getting lost in operational details.

 Salesforce dashboard